SqliteModernCpp/sqlite_modern_cpp/README.md

 Transactions
 =====
 You can use transactions with `begin;`, `commit;` and `rollback;` commands.
-*(don't forget to put all the semicolons at the end of each query)*.

 ```c++
 		db << "begin;"; // begin a transaction ...